sh999/mflib/README.md

 ## Building & Deploying

 ### Spinx Documentation
 This package is documented using sphinx.
 The `source` directories are already created and populated with reStructuredText ( .rst ) files.
-The `build` directories are deleted and/or are not included in the repository,
+The `build` directories are deleted and/or are not included in the repository.

 API documentation can also be found at https://fabrictestbed-mflib.readthedocs.io/.